Varying-Vagrant-Vagrants/VVV/README.md

 #### Shared Filesystem

-One of great strengths of VVV's Vagrant powered solution is the local filesystem being shared with the virtualized server. `vagrant-local`'s `config`, `database` and `www` directories are shared with the virtualized server.
-This allows you to work, for example, in vagrant-local/www/wordpress-default in your local file system and have those changes immediately reflected in the virtualized server's file system and http://local.wordpress.dev/.
-Likewise, if you `vagrant ssh` and make modifications to the files in `/svr/www/`, you'll immediately see those changes in your local system.
+One of great strengths of VVV's Vagrant powered solution is the local filesystem being shared with the virtualized server.
+VVV's `config`, `database`, `log` and `www` directories are shared with the virtualized server.
+This allows you to work, for example, in `vagrant-local/www/wordpress-default` in your local file system and have those changes immediately reflected in the virtualized server's file system and http://local.wordpress.dev/.
+Likewise, if you `vagrant ssh` and make modifications to the files in `/svr/www/`, you'll immediately see those changes in your local file system.

 #### VVV as a Scaffold